 Finally, construction workers especially face the risk of falls and falling debris.
 Once again, always make sure you are wearing the proper safety equipment, and check with a spotter on the ground before dropping anything off a higher level area.

-If you have suffered a workplace accident in North Carolina, having an attorney by your side may help you claim compensation for your injuries.
+If you have suffered a workplace accident in North Carolina, having a Charlotte workers compensation attorney by your side may help you claim compensation for your injuries.